 Once an active constituent, label or agvet chemical product is approved, the relevant particulars or conditions may be varied.
 Variations to products include adding new crops, animal species, use situations or statements to the label, amending the site/s of manufacture, making minor variations to the formulation and adding new pack sizes.
 Although all of the statutory criteria are considered in the assessment of a variation application, applicants will usually only need to provide information that addresses the nature of the variation and whether the product, constituent or label continues to meet all of the statutory criteria.

-- by the holder
+- the holder

-- by the nominated agent
+- the nominated agent

 Variations can also be made on the APVMA’s own initiative, with the consent of the holder.